1990’s – 2000’s

-The Edinburgh examples below all date back 5-15 years.
+The Edinburgh examples below all date back 10-20 years.
 They were a huge advance, they were just politically achievable at the time, they have raised cycle use, and they still retain much value [imagine what those roads would be like if they were removed!]
-Now, however, with higher levels of cycle use in the city, it is time and politically realistic to experiment more boldly and reallocate more of the road to car-free cycling space, as a few other towns in the UK are starting to try.
+Now, however, with higher levels of cycle use in the city, it is politically realistic to experiment more boldly and reallocate more of the road to car-free cycling space with segregated and/or mandatory lanes, as a few other towns in the UK are starting to try.
 For example…

 Brighton, Old Shoreham Road – segregated lanes experimental scheme

 Like everything, there is good and bad, and it’s always great fun to highlight the bad [as in the Crap Cycle Lanes book].
-But if any of the examples below were removed, there’d be a riot! [picture sources in square brackets]
+But if any of the examples below were removed, unless it was for something better, there’d be a riot!

 9805 Uphill on the Mound [Dave du Feu]